-5. We now need to obtain a sample of the generated JSON data which will enable us to add additional actions to parse and use the returned JSON data.
+5. We now need to obtain a sample of the generated JSON data, enabling us to add additional actions to parse and use the returned JSON data.

 5.c.
-Once the Flow has executed open the ‘ Get PDF Form Data‘ action, and click ‘Click to download‘
+Once the Flow has been executed, open the ‘ Get PDF Form Data‘ action and click ‘Click to download.‘

 5.e.
 Locate and obtain the value of the ‘Form Data‘ node.

 5.f.
 The JSON will contain ‘\’ escape characters which we need to remove.
-This can either be done with a text or code editor using ‘Find and Replace’ or an online service such as https://www.freeformatter.com/json-escape.html
+This can either be done with a text or code editor using ‘Find and Replace’ or online service.

 6. Add a ‘Parse JSON‘ action